AutumnEvans418/VsGradeBook/README.md

 - Teachers can then create assignments for students to complete
 - When students create the program, they'll be able to test it within visual studio with the inputs the teacher created.
 This inputs can be made invisible or visible.
 - Students will get a percent of passing cases based on the inputs the teacher provided
 - Once the students are finished with their program, they can submit the program within visual studio
+- You can use [VsGradeBook.com]("www.VsGradeBook.com") to see the APIs and options to submit the code

 ## Integrations

 - Submit with GitHub
 - Test with Unit Tests
 - OAuth for authentication
+- Integrate assignments with Canvas

-# Async Tool Window example
+# Async Tool Window example (Original Documentation)

 **Applies to Visual Studio 2017.6 and newer**